I60R/page/README.md

 Allows you to redirect text into [neovim](https://github.com/neovim/neovim).
 You can set it as `$PAGER` to view logs, diffs, various command outputs.

-ANSI escape sequences will be interpreted by :term buffer which is noticeably faster than [vimpager](https://github.com/rkitover/vimpager) and [nvimpager](https://github.com/lucc/nvimpager).
+ANSI escape sequences will be interpreted by :term buffer, which makes it noticeably faster than [vimpager](https://github.com/rkitover/vimpager) and [nvimpager](https://github.com/lucc/nvimpager).
-Text will be displayed instantly as it arrives - no need to wait until EOF.
+Also, text will be displayed instantly as it arrives - no need to wait until EOF.

-Also, it allows you to redirect text from shell running in :term buffer into a new buffer in parent neovim instance instead of spawning a nested instance for that purpose.
+Text from neovim :term buffer will be redirected directly into a new buffer in the same neovim instance - no nested neovim will be spawned.
-This is by utilizing `$NVIM_LISTEN_ADDRESS` as [neovim-remote](https://github.com/mhinz/neovim-remote) does.
+That's by utilizing `$NVIM_LISTEN_ADDRESS` as [neovim-remote](https://github.com/mhinz/neovim-remote) does.

-All neovims text editing+searching+navigating facilities, all settings, mappings, plugins, etc. from your neovim config will be effectively reused.
+Ultimately, `page` will reuse all of neovim text editing+navigating+searching facilities and will pick all of plugins+mappings+options set in your neovim config.

 ## Usage